 30-year mortgage rates

-The average rate for a 30-year fixed-rate mortgage is 3.04 percent, decreasing 2 basis points over the previous seven days.
-This time last month, the average interest rate on a 30-year mortgage was worse, at 3.06 percent.
+The average rate for a 30-year fixed-rate mortgage is 3.08 percent, increasing 7 basis points over the previous seven days.
+A month ago, the average rate on a 30-year mortgage loan was more favorable, at 3.06 percent.

-Today’s average 30-year fixed refinance rate is 3.07 percent, falling 3 basis points over the previous seven days.
-This time last month, the average rate on a 30-year mortgage was 3.27 percent.
+Today’s average 30-year fixed refinance rate is 3.08 percent, an increase of 11 basis points over the past week.
+A month ago, the average rate on a 30-year mortgage was 3.09 percent.

 The 30-year mortgage is the most popular option for homeowners, and this type of loan has a number of advantages, including:

 - Lower monthly payment.
-Compared to a shorter-term mortgage, such as 15 years, the 30-year mortgage offers more affordable monthly payments spread over time.
+Compared to a shorter term, such as 15 years, the 30-year mortgage offers lower, more affordable payments spread over time.

 - Buying power.
 Because you have lower payments, you can qualify for a bigger loan and a more expensive house.

 - Flexibility.
-Lower monthly payments can free up some of your monthly budget for other goals, like building an emergency fund, contributing to retirement or college tuition, or saving for home repairs and maintenance.
+Lower monthly payments can free up some of your monthly budget for other goals, like saving for emergencies, retirement, college tuition or home repairs and maintenance.

 - Strategic use of debt.
 Some argue that Americans focus too much on paying down their mortgages rather than adding to their retirement accounts.
 A 30-year mortgage with a lower monthly cost can allow you to save more for retirement.